-The Salt Lake City Department of Airports (SLCDA) removes ice and snow from runways, taxiways, ramps, cargo areas and aircraft deicing zones on the airfield.
-SLCDA also maintains the roads and sidewalks accessing the terminals.
+The Salt Lake City International Airport (SLC) removes ice and snow from runways, taxiways, ramps, cargo areas and aircraft deicing zones on the airfield.
+SLC also maintains the roads and sidewalks accessing the terminals.
 The airlines and other airport tenants also provide snow and ice removal in select areas.

 Snow Removal Team